 Is Glyphosate Banned in Europe?

-As you can see above, some individual countries have introduced legislation to ban or restrict private sales of glyphosate.
+As you can see above, some individual countries have introduced legislation to ban or restrict private sales of glyphosate, or restrictions on spraying glyphosate in public spaces.
 As for the whole of the European Union (EU), glyphosate is not currently banned.
-By the end of 2017, the European Commission is expected to hold a vote among member states to determine whether glyphosate should be relicensed in the EU.
-Since 2016, member states have not voted in a clear majority bloc against or in favor of glyphosate.

 Is Glyphosate Banned in the United States?